-Ksenija’s presentation was a nice refresher when it comes to theory of emotion and behavior, and she presented great ideas on how to help children learn how to self-regulate their emotions creatively!
+Ksenija’s presentation was a nice refresher regarding the theory of emotion and behavior, and she presented great ideas on how to help children learn how to self-regulate their emotions creatively!

 Elisa Kolodziej – Art in Long Distance and Isolation

-Elisa Kolodziej is an art teacher at the Instituto Compresivo Fara Sabrina, and she had a lot of great ideas when it comes to using art in distance teaching.
+Elisa Kolodziej is an art teacher at the Instituto Compresivo Fara Sabrina, and she had many great ideas when it comes to using art in distance teaching.

-She presented a few ideas on how to teach art and then touched the following topics:
+She presented a few ideas on how to teach art and then touched on the following topics: